mmiv-center/Research-Information-System/README.md

 The research information system has two components - a *research PACS* for storage and review of image data and a *research electronic record system* for the collection and storage of all tabulated data.
 The technical component that is used to enter data into both components is called *FIONA*.

-## Terms used in the following sections
+## Specification for terms used

-We are using the REDCap model to describe data we collect about a project.
-Here are the basic items on all our data dictionaries used in the following sections.
+We are using the REDCap data dictionary model to describe how we represent all data in the research information system.
+This includes information on the project level and information on the series level.
+The first variable in a project is used as the record_id.

 Item | Description
 -----|------------